 Kate Sylvester at Kaipara Harbour, Northland

-Situated on the northwest side of the North island, Kaipara harbour is one of the largest in the world and provided the breathtaking backdrop for Kate Sylvester’s spring 2014 collection entitled West Coast.
-Featuring model Holly-Rose Emery, the campaign imagery was photographed by long-time collaborator Karen Inderbitzen-Waller and partner Delphine Avril Planqueel.
+Situated on the northwest side of the North island, Kaipara Harbour is one of the largest in the world and provided the breathtaking backdrop for Kate Sylvester’s spring 2014 collection entitled West Coast.
+Featuring model Holly Rose Emery, the campaign imagery was photographed by long-time collaborator Karen Inderbitzen-Waller and partner Delphine Avril Planqueel.

 NOM*d at Miranda, Coromandel

-Designer Margarita Robertson selected Miranda as the stunning backdrop for her winter 2015 collection entitled Noise, photographed by Karen Inderbitzen-Waller.
+Designer Margarita Robertson selected Miranda as the stunning backdrop for her winter 2015 collection entitled 'Noise', photographed by Karen Inderbitzen-Waller.
 The raw beauty of the North Island landscape provided a fresh backdrop for the collection so often readily associated with the gothic depths of its Southern origins in Dunedin.
-“The landscape was beautiful with a sense of desolation, setting a perfect mood for the campaign,” says Robertson.
+“The landscape was beautiful with a sense of desolation, setting a perfect mood for the campaign,” says Margarita.

 Nom*D at New Zealand Fashion Week 2005, St James Theatre